nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ### Flatpak

-If your distribution supports [Flatpak](https://www.flatpak.org/setup/), you can install the current stable version of Nicotine+ from Flathub.
+If your Linux distribution supports [Flatpak](https://www.flatpak.org/setup/), you can install the current stable version of Nicotine+ from Flathub.

 - [Download Nicotine+ from Flathub](https://flathub.org/apps/details/org.nicotine_plus.Nicotine)